 - Monitor Speakers – Not to be confused with stereo speakers.
 Monitor speakers are designed to handle all the frequencies that usually get lost between the studio and your radio or home speaker.
 You’ll need this level of definition to properly EQ and mix tracks.
 Half the battle is sussing through stubborn frequencies and removing them.

 Building your own home recording studio isn’t always quick, and it isn’t always easy.
 But with a little patience, a few YouTube tutorials, and possibly some trial-and-error, you’ll be well on your way to enjoying a recording studio that’s open around the clock – and that can eventually pay for itself.

-Have questions about getting your music career off the ground?
-Our promo team would love to hear from you.
+While we at Planetary Group can’t build your home studio for you, we can help you promote your home-studio-recorded demo!
+If you’re looking to get your career off the ground, our promo team would love to hear from you.
 Call Planetary Group at (323) 952-5050 to talk about your goals.